The Anstruther family has been rooted in the East Neuk since the 12th Century, with Balcaskie as its home since the end of the 17th Century.

 House rentals: the estate has a number of houses and cottages that are let.

-Bowhouse: developed through 2016, Bowhouse is an old steading on the estate that is now a place for making food by transforming raw ingredients from the East Neuk’s farms and waters into finished products ready for customers locally and further afield.
+Bowhouse: developed in 2016, Bowhouse is an old steading that is now a place for making food by transforming raw ingredients from the East Neuk’s farms and waters into finished products ready for customers locally and further afield.
 Bowhouse replaces a missing link in the food chain from farmer to consumer by providing dedicated space for producers to operate in.
 It also has a large, covered market and event space where customers can meet producers and growers and taste their food.

 Kinneuchar Inn: in 2016, Balcaskie took over the Kinneuchar Inn in nearby Kilconquhar.
-The Inn is a 17th or early 18th century Inn in the heart of the village.
-The previous owners had done a great job for 28 years but were keen to retire and the Inn was threatened unless new owners could be found.
-The Inn will close this autumn for a refurbishment project likely to last until the summer of 2018.
-Once reopened, the Inn will help Balcaskie to create a link in the chain – enabling it to provide its food from field to plate.
+The Kinneuchar Inn is a 17th-century pub and restaurant which champions great food in an intimate setting.
+The Inn helps Balcaskie to create a link in the chain – enabling it to provide its food from field to plate.